Tiger Media

 Tiger Media Limited; established in 2014 is a Bangladeshi film production, distribution company and music label.
 It specializes in film production, and distribution.
 Zahid Hasan Abhi is the owner of the film production and distribution company.
 He also owner of the film production and distribution company The Abhi Kathachitra.

-Music label and distributed films
+As distributor

 Following are the list of notable films produced and distributed by Tiger Media Limited.